apereo/cas/README.md

 ## Introduction

-Welcome to the home of the [Central Authentication Service project](https://www.apereo.org/projects/cas), more commonly referred to as CAS.
+Welcome to the home of the [Central Authentication Service project][apereocas], more commonly referred to as CAS.
 CAS is an enterprise multilingual single sign-on solution for the web and attempts to be a comprehensive platform for your authentication and authorization needs.

 CAS is an open and well-documented authentication protocol.
 The primary implementation of the protocol is an open-source Java server